![]() |

 Beltway/I-74 near US 158.

-for future Beltway lanes east of Winston-Salem, here the future
+grading for future Beltway lanes east of Winston-Salem, here the

 Beltway construction